 Please see the Graduate Catalog Archives for a PDF version of the current 2015-16 Catalog,

 as well as for PDF versions of past catalogs.

 This program offered by College of Arts & Sciences

-The global master of arts (GMA) in international relations enables students to analyze the complexities and processes involved in world politics and international affairs.
-Students achieve this objective not only through coursework providing exposure to the key subfields of the discipline and relevant issues such as globalization, human rights, humanitarian action, and economic development, but also through professional seminars and through academic work in five of Webster’s overseas sites.
-The program is ideal for students seeking work with a governmental agency, an intergovernmental organization, a nongovernmental organization, or a multinational corporation.
+The global master of arts (GMA) in international relations enables students to analyze the complexities and processes involved in world politics and international affairs while traveling the world.
+Students achieve this objective not only through coursework providing exposure to the key subfields of the discipline and relevant issues such as globalization, human rights, humanitarian action, and economic development, but also through professional seminars and experiences at five of Webster’s overseas sites.
+Traveling in cohorts, students develop broad expertise in international relations while also earning a certificate in on of four specialized areas: Security Studies, International Development, Comparative and Regional Governance, or International Non-Governmental Organizations.
+This program is ideal for students seeking work with a governmental agency, an intergovernmental organization, a nongovernmental organization, or a multinational corporation.
 This program is also recommended to students planning to pursue a PhD or an academic career at another institution.

 Students enrolled in Webster Global degrees achieve greater comprehension of theoretical approaches to understanding global issues, not only through traditional course work but also through lived experience in different nations, interaction with local people, and through field visits.
 Hence, there are several fundamental experiences that distinguish the "Global degree" from a "non-global" degree.